-- The blocks were too small.
+- The blocks are too small.
 A 30-minute block has almost no tolerance for reality.
-One slightly long Slack thread and the whole afternoon shifts.
+One slightly long call and the whole afternoon shifts, which makes the plan feel broken by lunch.

 Fewer, bigger blocks

-Now I block in chunks of 90 minutes to two hours, and I rarely have more than three or four blocks in a day.
+Block in chunks of 90 minutes to two hours, and rarely more than three or four blocks in a day.
 A typical morning might be one block labeled "writing" and one labeled "calls and email."
-That's it.
-Inside the writing block I might switch between two projects, and I don't care.
-The block protects the category of work, not the exact task.
+The block protects the category of work, not the exact task; switching between two related projects inside a writing block costs nothing.

 Buffers are not wasted time

-I leave roughly a quarter of my day unblocked on purpose.
-Empty.
-No label.
-This felt deeply irresponsible at first, like leaving money on the table, but it's the single change that made the system stick.
+Leave roughly a quarter of the day unblocked on purpose.
+Empty, no label.
+This feels irresponsible at first, but it is the single change that makes the system durable.

 A calendar with no slack is a calendar that breaks the first time a human being acts like a human being.

-The buffer absorbs everything the plan can't predict: the call that runs long, the urgent request, the afternoon where my brain is simply offline.
-On a good day, the buffer becomes bonus time and I get ahead.
-On a bad day, it's the reason I still hit my real priorities.
-Either way I win, which is a rare thing to be able to say about a scheduling trick.
+The buffer absorbs everything the plan can't predict: the call that runs long, the urgent request, the afternoon where concentration simply isn't there.
+On a good day the buffer becomes bonus time.
+On a bad day it's the reason the real priorities still get hit.
+Either way the plan survives, which is the entire point.

 Themed days for the messy stuff

-Some work resists blocking entirely.
-Admin, small requests, the endless drip of "quick questions."
-Trying to schedule each one is like trying to staple fog to a wall.
-So I batch them by day instead of by hour.
+Some work resists blocking entirely — admin, small requests, the endless drip of quick questions.
+Scheduling each one individually is hopeless.
+Batch them by day instead of by hour.

 |---|---|---|